Text user interface MySQL client

 Docker is only required for running the integration tests, testing during feature development can be done with tox alone (see below).

-Run the development version
+Running the development version

 # If your currently installed Python version != 3.6 use TOXENV to specify it tox -e dev source .tox/dev/bin/activate mitzasql